How Are Freight Shipping Rates Calculated?

 Neither the driver nor the carrier gets paid for this.
 As such, in these situations, their reluctance to move your shipment rises.
 As their reluctance rises, so does the price you pay.

-So, what should it cost to ship from A to B?
+So, what does it cost to ship from A to B?
 The truthful answer is: It depends.

 Here at ATS, we understand how difficult filling your network with great providers can be.
 To help you do so, we put together a comprehensive list of questions to use when vetting potential carriers.
 Download the Freight Carrier Vetting Guide today and become the supplier that always delivers for your customers.